Vontaze Burfict: 2015 season

 On January 26, 2015, it was revealed that Burfict had undergone microfracture surgery after issues in his knee that was surgically repaired the previous October continued to persist.
 On July 28, 2015, the Cincinnati Bengals placed Burfict on their physically unable to perform list.
-On September 5, 2015, the Cincinnati Bengals placed Burfict on their physically unable to perform list to begin the 2015 regular season.
+Burfict remained on the list to begin the 2015 regular season.
 On October 31, 2015, the Cincinnati Bengals activated Burfict from their PUP list and added him to their active roster.
 Upon joining the active roster, Burfict was named a starting linebacker along with A. J. Hawk and Rey Maualuga.
+His penchant for dirty hits and controversy resurfaced the very next day, during the Bengals’ Week 8 matchup with Pittsburgh, when he tackled Steelers’ halfback Le’Veon Bell so violently that he tore Bell's MCL and thereby ended his season.

 In Week 14, he collected a season-high 11 solo tackles during a 20–33 loss against the Pittsburgh Steelers.
 On December 15, 2015, Pittsburgh Steelers quarterback Ben Roethlisberger accused Burfict of having intentionally targeted his ankle in the teams' regular season game on December 13.
 On December 18, 2015, Burfict received three fines from the NFL that totaled $69,454.
 He received a fine for his hit on Ben Roethlisberger and received two other fines for unnecessary roughness penalties.
 In Week 15, Burfict made seven combined tackles, a season-high three pass deflections, and an interception during a 24–14 win at the San Francisco 49ers.
 On January 1, 2016, Burfict recorded a season-high 12 combined tackles (eight solo), deflected two passes, and made an interception as the Bengals defeated the Baltimore Ravens 24–16.
 He finished the 2015 NFL season with 74 combined tackles (57 solo), five pass deflections, two interceptions, and one sack in ten games and ten starts.

 The Cincinnati Bengals clinched the AFC North with a 12–4 record.
 During the AFC Wild Card round against the Pittsburgh Steelers in Cincinnati, Burfict recorded six combined tackles, one deflected pass, one interception, and one sack.
 However, Burfict also committed a critical penalty for unnecessary roughness with 18 seconds left in the fourth quarter when the Bengals were leading Pittsburgh 16–15.
-His penalty was for a hit he delivered with his shoulder to the head of wide receiver Antonio Brown.
+His penalty was for a hit he delivered with his shoulder to the head of wide receiver Antonio Brown along with cornerback Chris Lewis-Harris.
 Brown was considered a defenseless receiver as he was attempting to make a reception and was subsequently knocked unconscious and exited the game with a concussion.
-Bengals' cornerback Adam Jones subsequently received an unsportsmanlike conduct penalty, which advanced the line of scrimmage 30 yards and allowed the Steelers to kick a go-ahead 35-yard field goal to win the game 18-16.
+Bengals' cornerback Adam Jones subsequently received an unsportsmanlike conduct penalty, which advanced the line of scrimmage 30 yards and allowed the Steelers to kick a go-ahead 35-yard field goal to win the game 18–16.